Tired of ads?

 Orwell satirizes all political tyranny.
 He's just generous like that.

 Okay.
 But why animals?
 Why not just write an essay?
 (Orwell was pretty good at the ol' essay-writing gig, after all.)
-Or why not write a novel with actual people, like his 1949 political satire Nineteen Eighty-Four?
+Or why not write a novel with actual people, like his 1949 political satire 1984?

 Well, come on.
-If you're going to get a lecture about the evils of political tyranny, wouldn't you rather hear it from a talking horse?
+If you're going to get a lecture about the evils of totalitarianism, wouldn't you rather hear it from a talking horse?

 Have you ever looked at yourself in the mirror and said, "I'm going to be the President of the United States one day"?
 Or—let's take it down a notch—have you ever run for class president on a platform of better cafeteria food and free sodas for all?